aws/sagemaker-hyperpod-cli/README.md

       ```
       hyperpod get-clusters
       ```
-    - Connect to one HyperPod cluster.
+    - Connect to one HyperPod cluster and specify a namespace you have access to.
       ```
       hyperpod connect-cluster --cluster-name <cluster-name>
       ```
-    - Start a job in that cluster.
+    - Start a job in your cluster.
+Change the `instance_type` in the yaml file to be same as the one in your HyperPod cluster.
+Also change the `namespace` you want to submit a job to, the example uses kubeflow namespace.
+You need to have installed PyTorch in your cluster.
       ```
       hyperpod start-job --config-file ./examples/basic-job-example-config.yaml
       ```